Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 Official site

-Strategy for the implementation of targeted financing programs The foundation was reopened in 1953 by decree of Konrad Adenauer, providing ample opportunities for scientific research to scientists of various specialties.
+Strategy for the implementation of targeted financing programs The foundation resumed its work in 1953 by order of Konrad Adenauer, providing extensive research opportunities to scientists of various specialties.

-The extensive program of continuing cooperation with former fellows of the Alexander von Humboldt Foundation includes, among other things, the provision of grants for the purchase of scientific equipment and scientific literature, new short-term invitations and funding for their participation in congresses held in the Federal Republic of Germany.
-(There are more than 20,000 former Fellows in 130 countries around the world).
+A broad program of continued cooperation with former fellows of the Alexander von Humboldt Foundation includes, among other things, granting them subsidies for the purchase of scientific equipment and scientific literature, new short-term invitations and funding for their participation in congresses held in the Federal Republic of Germany.
+(There are more than 20,000 former foundation fellows in 130 countries around the world.)

-Under the patronage of the Federal Chancellor, young professionals with higher education (at least a bachelor's degree or a comparable degree) who have acquired their first professional experience immediately thereafter and have shown already at the beginning of their career pronounced leadership qualities.
-Foundation addresses representatives all professional groups and academic specialties especially to representatives of the humanities and social sciences.
+This scholarship program, which is under the patronage of the Federal Chancellor, can be applied for by young professionals with a higher education (at least a bachelor's degree or comparable degree), who have immediately obtained their first professional experience and who have demonstrated early careers with pronounced leadership qualities.
+The Foundation appeals to representatives all professional groups and academic specialties, especially to representatives of the humanities and social sciences.

-Fellows of the Federal Chancellor's program from five countries - the Russian Federation, the United States, the People's Republic of China, Brazil and India, during their stay in Germany, carry out a project in an organization of their choice (at an enterprise, in the administration, in a university or in a media editorial office), get the opportunity to establish contacts with each other, as well as to get to know important institutions and research organizations in Germany.
+Fellows of the Federal Chancellor's program from five countries - the Russian Federation, the USA, the People's Republic of China, Brazil and India - during their stay in Germany carry out a project in an organization of their choice (in an enterprise, in the administration, in a university or in a media editorial office), and have the opportunity to establish contacts with each other, as well as get to know important institutions and research organizations in Germany.

-In the long term, the goal of the program is to strengthen German-Russian ties by providing future leaders with the opportunity to stay in Germany at one of the early stages of their career and engage them as intermediaries between the two countries in the field of economy, science, politics and public life.
-More information about the program in English can be found at: www.humboldt-foundation.de/BUKA
+In the long term, the goal of the program is to strengthen German-Russian ties by providing future leaders with the opportunity to stay in Germany at one of the early stages of their careers and attract them as intermediaries between the two countries in the fields of economics, science, politics and public life.
+More detailed information about the program in English can be found on the website: www.humboldt-foundation.de/BUKA

-There you can also download the entire package of documents for filing an application, as well as register to fill out an electronic application form.
+There you can download the entire package of documents for submitting an application, as well as register to fill out the electronic application form.

-If you want to enter the personal account of the RFBR information system - IS RGHF, simply enter the username that you previously entered to register your profile.
-Enter the username also in the "username" field.
-Then enter your own password.
-Enter the password in the field labeled "password".
-Click on the field labeled "Login".
-And with the correct introduction of your own registration data, the login will be successful.
-When something is entered incorrectly or just one character is mistaken, the system will tell you that the data was entered incorrectly, and you will be able to enter your own data again and try to log in again to your personal account.
+If you want to log into your personal account in the RFBR information system - IS RGNF, simply enter the username that you previously entered to register your profile.
+Please also enter your username in the “username” field.
+Next, enter your own password.
+Enter the password in the field called “password”.
+Click on the field labeled “login”.
+And if you correctly enter your own registration data, you will be able to log in successfully.
+When you entered something incorrectly or simply made a mistake by one character, the system will prompt you that the data was entered incorrectly, and you can again enter your own data and try to log into the system again into your personal account.

-It doesn't matter if you just forgot your password.
+No problem for those cases when you simply forgot your password.
 For such a case, the system has provided one step.
-You simply enter a username and a field called "remind password".
-And after such an action, a letter comes to your mail, with the help of which you can recover your own password.
+You simply enter your username and a field called “remember password.”
+And after this action, a letter will be sent to your email with which you can recover your own password.

-Registration in the personal account of the RSHF IP system
+Registration in the personal account of the RGNF IS system

-For those who have not been previously registered in the system, registration is offered.
+For those who have not previously registered in the system, registration is offered.

 Registration steps:

-1. A field called "username" will be highlighted.
-In this paragraph, you are required to enter an email address (the role of your email address is twofold: on the one hand, it will be the login itself, each time you log in, on the other hand, letters will be sent to it, and in case of password loss as well) .
+1. A field called “username” will appear.
+At this point, you are required to enter your email address (the role of your email address is twofold: on the one hand, it will be the login itself, every time you log into the system, on the other hand, letters will be sent to it, and in case of loss of your password as well) .

 What else to read